Part 3 - Device Registration

 to POST /devices

 .
-This workflow will now trigger whenever the POST /devices
+This workflow triggers whenever the POST /devices

 endpoint is requested.

-The next step is to add some basic validation to ensure the client provided the manufacturer ID and the custom device name.
+The next step is to add some validation to ensure the client provides the manufacturer ID and the custom device name.
 Add a Conditional node and an Endpoint Reply node to the canvas.

 - Set the